The Era Living story…decades in the making.

 Era Living opened its first retirement community in 1987.
 However, the story began years earlier.
 Local founders and owners, Eli and Rebecca Almo, had spent a decade in the real estate development business and felt compelled to do something with a higher purpose.
 Something with meaning that represented their core values and beliefs.

-The Almos noticed a void in the marketplace for providing passionate and professional care for seniors.
+The Almos noticed a void in the marketplace for providing compassionate and professional care for seniors.
 They wanted to offer an enriching retirement community with an elevated quality of programs, services and amenities that treated retirees the way they should be – with honor and respect.

 With this goal in mind, the Almos started a unique relationship with the Seattle Education Auxiliary, which owned and operated Ida Culver House Ravenna – a retirement community for retired teachers.
 They purchased the community with an agreement to develop a new community, which ultimately became Ida Culver House Broadview in 1990.